This post may contain affiliate links. Please read the disclosure for more info.

 The Chase Sapphire Reserve is my favorite travel credit card and if you aren’t using a travel credit card when you travel, you really need to be.
 Heck you should be charging everything on a credit card if you can afford to pay cash because of the points you start to accumulate, plus it makes everything easier to track on what you actually spend your money on.
 Certain cards also give your purchases extended warranties and insurance.
 Always pay with a card if you can afford to pay it off monthly because there are loads of benefits to it!

 One of the reasons why you should have the Chase Sapphire Reserve in your wallet is that it comes with 50,000 sign up bonus when you hit the minimum spend of $4,000 in 3 months.
 50,000 bonus points is about $750 when you redeem for travel.
-If you know you need to make a large purchase (say maybe your dog needs surgery :P), sign up for the card so you can easily hit that minimum spend or you can charge all your daily purchases and bills. $4,000 in 3 months is about $1,333.33 a month.
+If you know you need to make a large purchase (say maybe your business), sign up for the card so you can easily hit that minimum spend or you can charge all your daily purchases and bills. $4,000 in 3 months is about $1,333.33 a month.
 How much are you paying monthly in cash and not benefiting you?
 Charge your groceries, gas, electric, utilities, and the list can go on.
 There are plenty of ways to hit minimum spend, but only do it if you know you can afford it.
 Don’t go into debt trying to get free travel because that defeats the purpose.

 The Chase Sapphire Reserve does come with a $450 annual fee that gets charged on your first months bill, but I’ll tell you why it’s totally worth it to pay that annual fee.
 The card comes with a $300 travel credit a year, which really makes the annual fee to be only $150.
 This travel credit is applied in your statement.
 If you book a hotel, Airbnb, transportation, etc, it will apply it to your travel credit until you hit $300.
 The Chase Sapphire Reserve also comes with $100 towards Global Entry or TSA Pre✓®.
 The bigger bang is applying for that Global Entry because you get the TSA Pre✓® too.
 What’s Global Entry?
 Global Entry let’s you come back in to the states without having to wait in that long line in immigration/customs.
 You’re already cleared with a background check and can enter the US quicker.
 TSA Pre✓® let’s you slip into security faster without having to be in that long line and taking out all your stuff to go through the x-ray.
 Totally worth it right!?
 But there is more!